-Using this option twice (i.e., -AA) turns the OPTOUT flag off for all records.
+This option turns the OPTOUT flag off for all records.
 This is useful when using the -u option to modify an NSEC3 chain which previously had OPTOUT set.

 zonefile

 This option sets the file containing the zone to be signed.